jaeyk/comp_thinking_social_science/references.md

 # References

-Here's a list of books and papers related to PS239T that I found useful.
+Here's a list of books, papers, and other resources related to PS239T that I found useful.

 ## R